Cultural leveling: Cultural products in Balkan countries

-In the twenties, cities in the Balkans were undergoing overwhelming changes.
+In the 1920s, cities in the Balkans underwent substantial changes.
 As a Japanese journalist reports, most of the hairstyles we know today were adopted from the styles and fashion from Tokyo.
-The hairstyle we commonly know today as the "bob", which is now a major Hollywood style, used to be known as the new Geisha hair cut originating in Tokyo.
-The entire region between Budapest and Istanbul displayed the same lifestyle: "jazz bands, gramophones, Chaplin posters, international press, nudist magazines from Berlin, comics from Paris), taxis, symptoms of women’s emancipation in the Turkish- Levantine salons."
-Mass produced goods and multicultural unreality of everyday are two aspects of global cultural leveling displayed in the Balkans.
+The hairstyle known as the bob cut used to be known as the new Geisha hair cut originating in Tokyo.
+The entire region between Budapest and Istanbul displayed similar lifestyles of "jazz bands, gramophones, Chaplin posters, international press, nudist magazines from Berlin, comics from Paris, taxis, symptoms of women’s emancipation in the Turkish-Levantine salons."
+Mass-produced goods and multicultural unreality of everyday are two aspects of global cultural leveling displayed in the Balkans.
 With all the chaotic co-existence of cultural products in the Balkans, reports have stated that it however does not actually frighten the visitor and that people should deal with the chaos of transnational influences that they are suddenly exposed to in the course of time.

 National resistance against international modernization

-Reports from cities such as Prague and Budapest showed odd mannerism and resistance toward modernization during a period of transition, as old European traditions, legends and monuments are deeply rooted in Prague.
-Reports on Prague’s sense of national folklore and Budapest’s ambivalent modernity demonstrate how the world's old continent cities cope with cultural leveling.
+Reports from cities such as Prague and Budapest showed odd mannerisms and resistance toward modernization during a period of transition, as old European traditions, legends and monuments are deeply rooted in Prague.
+Reports on Prague's sense of national folklore and Budapest's ambivalent modernity demonstrate how the world's old continent cities cope with cultural leveling.
 The German, along with foreign correspondents typically tend to share the "New Sobriety’s" fascination with cultural leveling, while America was consistently referred to as the "cultural model of the future".
 Mass culture and technological modernity are typically adopted by large major cities however old traditions place a strain on some cities when it comes to adapting to new trends.
 Capital cities tend to imitate each other during the spread of cultural modernity.
 For example, "in European capital cities, London was in the shadow of Berlin’s progressive modernity, while prior to that Berlin was in the shadow of Paris."